camilakin-ms/camilakin-ms/README.md

 # Hi, I'm Camila!

-I love front and backend web development, robotics and electronics.
+I love digital design, front and backend web development, robotics and electronics.
 I'm driven by curiosity and my love to learn anything and everything!
 Reach me at camilakin@proton.me or through linkedin www.linkedin.com/in/camilakinmarquez !

 <!---